 - Potatoes with tomatoes, pumpkins, squash, radishes, or cucumbers

 Large Space Gardens

-If you have a sizable yard, you can produce anything a large farm does just in limited amounts.
+If you have a sizable yard, you can produce anything a large farm does in limited amounts.
 Depending on your arrangement, having adequate sun may be your biggest issue.
-Plant in the ground if you choose but some zoning may limit your ability to grow crops.
-Read over any zoning laws as containers are often overlooked.
+Plant in the ground if you choose, but some zoning may limit your ability to grow crops.
+Read over any zoning laws, as containers are often overlooked.

 If you choose a container, the raised bed is king!
-Generally a 4′ x 8′ wooden frame between 12” and 18” deep allows you to grow a larger variety and decent quantity.
-With a few of these, you can provide most if not all of your vegetable needs.
-A raised bed planted with just corn can yield between 80 and 100 ears of corn a year.
+Generally, a 4′ x 8′ wooden frame between 12″ and 18″ deep allows you to grow a larger variety and decent quantity.
+With a few of these, you can provide most, if not all, of your vegetable needs.
+A raised bed planted with corn can yield between 80 and 100 ears a year.

-Larger pots, those measuring 2′ across by 20” deep can support large berry bushes and even some dwarf fruit tree varieties.
+Larger pots measuring 2′ across by 20″ deep can support large berry bushes and even some dwarf fruit tree varieties.
 Add a trellis to grow grapes.
 Lemon trees are surprisingly easy to grow in pots this size.

-I am sure everyone can come up with their own urban container gardening ideas and with just a little guidance, produce some crops no matter how little space is available.
-As long as you use a nutrient-rich soil, provide plenty of water, and place them where there is plentiful sun, your crops should thrive no matter what container you choose.
-I know a man who grows flowers in a discarded toilet if you can do that you can do anything.
+I am sure everyone can come up with their own urban container gardening ideas and, with just a little guidance, produce some crops no matter how little space is available.
+As long as you use nutrient-rich soil, provide plenty of water, and place them where there is plenty of sun, your crops should thrive no matter what container you choose.
+I know a man who grows flowers in a discarded toilet.
+If you can do that, you can do anything.

 Urban container gardening is a great way to use leftover objects and take advantage of space that isn’t normally used in your house or apartment.
 It also gives you access to fresh fruits and vegetables that you don’t have to pay for.

 Even if you don’t get into container gardening right now, it’s a good skill to have in an emergency!